Eddie Ford - Mississippi's Best Community Newspaper

 Visitation will be held on Tuesday, April 13, 2021, from 3:30 p.m. to 4:30 p.m. at the funeral home.
 You are required to wear a mask.
 We are practicing social distancing.

-Eddie was May 28, 1928, the son of Tassie Wells Page and Robert Ford.
+Eddie was born on May 28, 1928, the son of Tassie Wells Page and Robert Ford.
 He was retired from Armstrong Tire Company.
 Mr. Ford was a member of New Zion Baptist Church where he served as a dedicated usher for many years.

 He is preceded in death by his wife Clara H. Ford, his parents, daughter Gwendolyn M. Ford and two sons Tony Ford and Eddie Ford, Jr.